TribalyteTechnologies/BrightByte/README.md

 keep the data.
 For more information about Migrations please see [migration procedure](https://github.com/TribalyteTechnologies/BrightByte/blob/master/webapp/MIGRATIONS.md)

  #### Terms and conditions
-This project come with a default terms and conditions text.
+This project comes with a default terms and conditions text.
 This text can be modified by adding HTML in the file `src/pages/termsandconditions/termsandconditions.html` or in `src/assets/i18n/[language].json` to the variable `app.termsDescrition`.

  #### More information